Success Hacks — 16 Sep 2022

 This is symbolic of a wider culture shift, with executives at all levels becoming more trusting of technological advances and keen to see the benefits of digital transformation.

 With the ever-evolving global situation, marketers need to stay on their toes, keeping messaging relevant and taking advantage of newly available technologies.
+For example, from March 2022 the .au domain became readily available for registration.

 Whether you’re adapting to eCommerce, sketching out a partnership marketing strategy, or planning a new product launch for 2022, here are 10 top trends that will help drive sales.